EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

                                         └─ _paint_v_1(e2,x3,x8,ARG3)
 ~~~

-In all these cases, the verb is being asked to do its thing using the scopal argument in the "way that makes sense".
-Furthermore, they need to use a scopal argument because they all share the property that the phrase is taking something in the world, and changing it to be something it is not currently.
+In all these cases, the verb using a scopal argument because they all share the property that the phrase is taking something in the world and changing it to be something different.
+This type of scenario needs a scopal argument because a normal predication would attempt to find a "foo" that *is* in "/documents" ... and that is not true yet.
+The scopal argument doesn't get evaluated normally (as we'll see below), so it avoids this problem.

+So, verbs with scopal arguments have to do what that do in such a way that their scopal argument becomes true.
 This can all seem wonderfully abstract if you try to imagine how to write code which "paints x in a way that makes any possible thing true", but the approach we're going to take here is much more concrete: Break down each scenario we are focused on for a given verb and implement that.

 For example, for "copy 'foo' in '/documents'", the scopal argument is a locative preposition: